Byung Su Lim, leader of ITER's Poloidal Field Coil Section, posing in front of the completed winding facility.

 Over the course of six years, the Poloidal Field Coils Winding Facility will house the successive winding and assembly of ITER's poloidal field coils, the huge, circular coils that will be positioned horizontally around the toroidal field magnet system.

 All but one* that is.
-Of ITER's six poloidal field coils the smallest—the eight-metre PF1—will be procured by Russia and delivered to the ITER site.
+Of ITER's six poloidal field coils the smallest—the nine-metre PF1—will be procured by Russia and delivered to the ITER site.
 The five others are too large to be transported in their finished state: with diameters up to 24 metres, PF2, PF3, PF4, PF5, and PF6* will be manufactured under European procurement in the 257-metre-long winding facility.

 Manufacture will take place in three sequential phases.
 From the reception of spools of conductor at the south end of the building to the exit of completed coils from the opposite end, the fabrication of each poloidal field coil will require at least 24 months.